best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

     - Overly long execution plans can cause performance issues.
     - Consider using [checkpoints and staging tables](../spark-concepts/checkpoint-staging) at appropriate points in your code to break the lineage in these cases.

+This is not an exhaustive list and not all of these tips will necessarily be applicable to every pipeline.
+But in general, having a good plan in place for your analysis, keeping data as small as possible during development, and improving your understanding of Spark can all help to minimise resource use when working with big data.